 SPEAK – which stands for Suicide Prevention, Empowerment, Awareness and Knowledge – is a collaborative effort involving Huntsville Hospital, the Huntsville Hospital Foundation, local school systems, Wellstone Behavioral Health, Crisis Services of North Alabama and several other organizations that work with children.
 We believe that a willingness to talk about suicide and mental illness is the first step toward preventing future tragedies.
 The vast majority of youth suicides could be stopped if teens, parents, teachers and school counselors knew what to look for and where to turn for help.
 That is our goal with SPEAK – to bring these issues out of the closet so all of us can learn together how best to solve them.

 Between now and the end of the school year, SPEAK experts will talk with hundreds of Huntsville, Madison County and Madison City middle and high school students to help teachers recognize the early warning signs of a suicidal child.
-The SPEAK program is also developing a mobile app that can be downloaded and used by anyone in North Alabama to learn about suicide awareness and to find important resources.

 A child’s death is the worst thing a family can experience.
 Please take a look at the information below and share it with your family and friends.
 If we can help just one family not have to go through that, it will be worth it.